kauri-io/Content/dapp-heroku/deploy-to-heroku.md

-# Truffle: Deploying Your App to Heroku
+# Deploying Your App to Heroku

 Earlier in the series, we deployed our Bounties.sol smart contract using Truffle, and added a react.js front end to interact with the contract through a web browser.
 In this tutorial we will deploy our application to [Heroku](https://www.heroku.com).